The Illuminated Interior: A 2026 Expert Advisory on Design, Wellness, and Technology

 For the end-user, this translates into a lighting system that is faster, more secure, and infinitely more usable [40]:

-2. Improved Performance (Lower Latency): Matter leverages a low-power, low-latency mesh network technology called Thread.
+- Improved Performance (Lower Latency): Matter leverages a low-power, low-latency mesh network technology called Thread.
 This results in significantly faster response times.
-Tests show Matter bulbs have up to a 25% faster average response time compared to older Wi-Fi or Zigbee bulbs.[40]
+Tests show Matter bulbs have up to a 25% faster average response time compared to older Wi-Fi or Zigbee bulbs.
+[40] It's like upgrading to a faster internet connection, allowing your smart devices to respond instantly to your commands.

-3. Improved Power Efficiency: Thread-based Matter bulbs are far more efficient.
-Studies reveal they consume up to 20% less power in their idle states compared to traditional Wi-Fi bulbs, leading to tangible energy savings at scale.[40]
+- Improved Power Efficiency: Thread-based Matter bulbs are far more efficient.
+Studies reveal they consume up to 20% less power in their idle states compared to traditional Wi-Fi bulbs, leading to tangible energy savings at scale.
+[40] It's like switching to a more energy-efficient appliance, saving you money on your electricity bill.

 Table 4: Smart Protocol Comparison